About

 Founder & Editor, The Seam · Brooklyn, NY

 A lifelong enthusiast of sports uniform design and visual identity, originally from Tennessee.
-Cole has been tracking uniform changes, equipment filings, and rebrand activity across every major league for years.
+Cole has been tracking and opinionated about uniform changes, equipment filings, and rebrand activity across every major league for years.
 The Seam is the place where that attention finally has a home.

 Get In Touch